This spot has been added by

 Ile de Gorée snorkeling exploration tips

-The recommended snorkeling area comprises the small swimming area facing the beach (delimited by a line of buoys) as well as the western part of the cove, bordered by rocks, concrete blocks and a pontoon.
-If you exit the bathing area (you certainly will, since the seabed facing the beach is sandy and very poor), stay close to the shore, use a dive flag, and watch out for boat traffic.
+The recommended snorkeling area comprises the small swimming area facing the beach (designated by a line of buoys) Another good area is the western part of the cove, bordered by rocks, concrete blocks and a pontoon.
+You will want to exit the bathing area because the seabed facing the beach is sandy and very poor.
+When you exit, stay close to the shore, use a dive flag, and watch out for boat traffic.

 Reef fish in Goree, Senegal